-1. Using Form 6, entitled "Judge's Individual Placings (Finals)", each judge will mark the competitors in placings of 1 through 6, and will not give more than one athlete the same placing.

-2. The judges may use Form 4, entitled "Judge's Personal Notes", to write notes about the athletes.

-3. The statisticians will collect Form 6 from the judges and will then transcribe the judge's placings onto Form 5, entitled "Score Sheet (Statisticians)", under the Finals section, Round 3.
-They will then discard two highest and two lowest scores (if nine judges) or one highest and one lowest (if less than nine judges) for each competitor, will add up the remaining five scores and will write the total under the column marked "Round 3 Subscore".

-4. They will then add the "Round 2 Subscore" and the "Round 3 Subscore" to produce a "FINAL SCORE".
+- 1. Using Form 6, entitled "Judge's Individual Placings (Finals)", each judge will mark the competitors in placings of 1 through 6, and will not give more than one athlete the same placing. - 2.
+The judges may use Form 4, entitled "Judge's Personal Notes", to write notes about the athletes. - 3.
+The statisticians will collect Form 6 from the judges and will then transcribe the judge's placings onto Form 5, entitled "Score Sheet (Statisticians)", under the Finals section, Round 3.
+They will then discard two highest and two lowest scores (if nine judges) or one highest and one lowest (if less than nine judges) for each competitor, will add up the remaining five scores and will write the total under the column marked "Round 3 Subscore". - 4.
+They will then add the "Round 2 Subscore" and the "Round 3 Subscore" to produce a "FINAL SCORE".
 Points from the Prejudging (Round 1) are not taken into consideration in the Finals.
 Each competitor begins the Finals with "zero points".
 They will then record a placing for each competitor under the column marked "FINAL PLACE".
 The competitor with the lowest "FINAL SCORE" is awarded 1st place while the competitor with the highest "FINAL SCORE" is awarded 6th place.

-5. Ties in the "Round 3 Subscore" need not be immediately broken, as the "Round 3 Subscore" will be added to the "Round 2 Subscore" to produce a "FINAL SCORE".

-6. Should a tie occur in the "FINAL SCORE", the tie will be broken using the Round 2 Subscores.
-If a tie still exists, the "Relative Placement Method" will be used and the athlete's "Round 2 Subscore" (see Article 9, point 3).
+- 5. Ties in the "Round 3 Subscore" need not be immediately broken, as the "Round 3 Subscore" will be added to the "Round 2 Subscore" to produce a "FINAL SCORE". - 6.
+Should a tie occur in the "FINAL SCORE", the tie will be broken using the Round 2 Subscores.
+If a tie still exists, the "Relative Placement" method will be used and the athlete's "Round 2 Subscore" (see Article 9, point 3).

-Article 17 - Finals: Assessing of Round 3
+Article 17 - Finals: Assessing Round 3

-17.1 Round 3 will be assessed using the following criteria:

-1. In the Finals, the judges will be assessing each competitor on how well they display their physique to music.
-The judge will look for a smooth, artistic, and well-choreographed routine which may include any number of poses; however, the mandatory poses must be included.
+- 17. 1 Round 3 is assessed using the following criteria: - 1.
+The judges will be assessing each competitor on how well they display their physique to music.
+Each judge assesses the posing routine with a view towards the display of muscularity, definition, style, personality, athletic coordination and overall performance.
+Judges look for a smooth, artistic and well-choreographed routine, which may include any number of poses; however, the Mandatory Poses must be included.
 The competitor must also include intermittent poses so as to display the muscular development of his physique.
-"Moon" poses and pulling the posing attire so as to display the top inside of the quadriceps or the gluteus maximus shall be strictly forbidden.

-2. The judges are reminded that, during this round, they are judging 50% physique and 50% routine.
+"Moon" poses, and pulling the posing attire so as to display the top inside of the quadriceps or the gluteus maximus is prohibited. - 2.
+The judges are reminded that, during this round, they are judging 50% physique and 50% routine.